daostack/arc/docs/library/organization.md

       orgName: 'Name of organization', // string, required, name of organization
       tokenName: 'xx', // string, required, name of organization's token
       tokenSymbol: 'xxx', // string, required, symbol of organization's token
       founders: // an array of founders, default is empty array [
          { address:  '0x124...',
            tokens: 3.14, // how many tokens will be created and given to this founder
            reputation: 1234, // how much reputaiton will be created and given to this founder }
         ],

     })

-See

 ## at